 Clinical trials must be conducted in accordance with the FDA, the EMA and other applicable regulatory authorities' legal requirements and regulations, and are subject to oversight by these governmental agencies and IRBs at the medical institutions where the clinical trials are conducted or ethics committees.
 In addition, clinical trials must be conducted with supplies of our product candidates produced under current good manufacturing practices, or cGMP, requirements and other regulations.
-Furthermore, we rely on CROs and clinical trial sites to ensure the proper and timely conduct of our clinical trials and while we have agreements governing their committed activities, we have limited influence over their actual performance.
-We depend on our collaborators and on medical institutions and CROs to conduct our clinical trials in compliance with Good Clinical Practice, or GCP, requirements.
+Furthermore, we rely on CROs and clinical trial sites to ensure the proper admined conduct of our clinical trials and while we have agreements governing their committed activities, we have limited influence over their actual performance.
+We depend on our collaborators and on clinical investigators, medical institutions and CROs to conduct our clinical trials in compliance with Good Clinical Practice, or GCP, requirements.
 To the extent our collaborators or the CROs or investigators fail to enroll participants for our clinical trials, fail to conduct the study to GCP standards or are delayed for a significant time in the execution of trials, including achieving full enrollment, we may be affected by increased costs, program delays or both, which may harm our business.
 In addition, clinical trials that are conducted in countries outside the European Union and the United States may subject us to further delays and expenses as a result of increased shipment costs, additional regulatory requirements and the engagement of non-European Union and non-U.S. CROs, as well as expose us to risks associated with clinical investigators who are unknown to the FDA or the EMA, and different standards of diagnosis, screening and medical care.

 Preclinical drug development is uncertain.
-Some or all of our preclinical programs, such as ARGX-115, ARGX-112 and ARGX-116, may experience delays or may never advance to clinical trials, which would adversely affect our ability to obtain regulatory approvals or commercialize these product candidates on a timely basis or at all, which would have an adverse effect on our business.
+Some or all of our preclinical programs may experience delays or may never advance to clinical trials, which would adversely affect our ability to obtain regulatory approvals or commercialize these product candidates on a timely basis or at all, which would have an adverse effect on our business.

 In order to obtain FDA or EMA approval to market a new biological product we must demonstrate proof of safety, purity and potency or efficacy in humans.
 To meet these requirements we will have to conduct adequate and well-controlled clinical trials.
-Before we can commence clinical trials for a product candidate, we must complete extensive preclinical testing and studies that support our planned Investigational New Drug application, or IND, in the United States, or a Clinical Trial Authorization Application, or CTA, in Europe.
-While we have an IND in effect for ARGX-113 for the treatment of MG with the FDA, we have not conducted any of our clinical development to date in the United States.
-We cannot be certain of the timely completion or outcome of our preclinical testing and studies and studies will ultimately support the further development of these product candidates.
-Thus, we cannot be sure that we will be able to submit INDs or CTAs will result in the FDA or EMA allowing clinical trials to begin.
+Before we can commence clinical trials for a product candidate, we must complete extensive preclinical testing and studies that support Investigational New Drug applications, or INDs, in the United States, or a Clinical Trial Authorization Applications, or CTAs, in Europe.
+We cannot be certain of the timely completion or outcome of our preclinical testing and studies and cannot predict if the FDA or EMA will accept our proposed clinical programs or if the outcome of our preclinical testing and studies will ultimately support the further development of these product candidates.
+Thus, we cannot be sure that we will be able to submit INDs or CTAs for our preclinical programs on the timelines we expect, if at all, and we cannot be sure that submission of INDs or CTAs will result in the FDA or EMA allowing clinical trials to begin.